AuthorizeNet/inperson-sdk-ios/README.md

 ### Initializing the SDK

     There are two environments: TEST for testingyour integration and LIVE for processing real transactions.
-Initialize the singleton with the AUTHNET_ENVIRONMENT setting either at the `ApplicationDelegate` or in the initial `UIViewController`.
-You must also `#import` *AuthNet.h*.
+    Initialize the singleton with the AUTHNET_ENVIRONMENT setting either at the ApplicationDelegate or in the initial UIViewController.
+    You must also #import AuthNet.h.

     [AuthNet authNetWithEnvironment:ENV_TEST];